bossm747/Innomaestro/README.md

-# Maestro - A Framework for Claude Opus, GPT and local LLMs to Orchestrate Subagents
+# Innovate Hub AI Developer

-This Python script demonstrates an AI-assisted task breakdown and execution workflow using the Anthropic API.
-It utilizes two AI models, Opus and Haiku, to break down an objective into sub-tasks, execute each sub-task, and refine the results into a cohesive final output.
+This Python script demonstrates an AI-assisted task breakdown and execution workflow using various AI models and APIs.
+It utilizes multiple AI models to break down an objective into sub-tasks, execute each sub-task, and refine the results into a cohesive final output.

 ## New:
 # Updated the original Maestro to support Claude 3.5 Sonnet